Cray-HPE/docs-csm/install/collect_mac_addresses_for_ncns.md

    system_config.yaml
    ```

    Regenerate the system configuration.
-The `system_config.yaml` file contains all of the options that where used to generate the initial system configuration, and can be used in place of specifying CLI flags to CSI.
+The `system_config.yaml` file contains all of the options that were used to generate the initial system configuration, and can be used in place of specifying CLI flags to CSI.
    ```bash
    pit# csi config init
    ```